Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Experiments

 \section{Experiments}

-We evaluate RAS across three dimensions: (i) \textbf{safety}, measured by attack success rates on multi-modal jailbreak datasets; (ii) \textbf{utility}, measured by accuracies or scores on general multimodal reasoning tasks; and (iii) \textbf{inference speed}, measured by tokens per second on identical hardware.
+We validate \method in three aspects. (i) \textbf{Safety}, measured by attack success rates on multimodal jailbreak benchmarks. (ii) \textbf{Utility}, measured by scores on general multimodal reasoning tasks. (iii) \textbf{Computational overhead}, measured by pre-deployment calibration time (in minutes, wall-clock) and inference throughput (tokens per second) on identical hardware.